Michael Plank: Modelling

 In September 2020, Plank co-authored an article on a study that had aimed to estimate inequities in COVID infection fatality rates (IFR) in New Zealand by ethnicity.
 After making adjustments for different age groups, unmet healthcare needs and comorbidities, the study concluded that infection mortality rates for Māori were estimated to be 50% higher than that of non-Māori and "there [were] likely to be significant inequities in the health burden from COVID-19 in New Zealand by ethnicity...exacerbated by racism within the healthcare system and other inequities not reflected in official data... and should be included in future disease incidence and impact modelling".

 In May 2021, the research team used a branching process model to factor in age and level of access to healthcare into scenarios to provide information concerning contact and infection rates across different demographic groups to inform possible policy interventions.
 The risk of increased transmission rates amongst children returning to school was predicted as low, but evidence showed a high risk of undetected outbreaks occurring in communities with low access to healthcare and a high degree of social isolation.
 The paper concluded that the greater the inequity and social segregation, the longer it would take to detect outbreaks, and "well-established evidence for health inequities, particularly in accessing primary healthcare and testing, indicat[ed] that Māori and Pacific peoples [were] at a higher risk of undetected outbreaks in Aotearoa New Zealand".

 The team later published an article that showed the development of a model to investigate the importance of contract tracing in reducing the effective reproduction number in those in quarantine and isolation.
 The researchers concluded "results show[ed] that a high-quality, rapid contact tracing system, combined with strong support for people in quarantine or isolation, [could] be highly effective in reducing the spread of COVID-19...[and]...improving the speed and capacity of contact tracing systems [was] likely to be more cost-effective than prolonged population-wide social distancing measures, although some level of social distancing may be also be needed to contain a resurgence".

 By June 2021, modelling from Te Pūnaha Matatini calculated that it was likely vaccination rates of around 97% for New Zealanders would be necessary to reach herd immunity against the most infectious [variants of the virus.
 Plank explained that the more transmissible a variant of the virus was, the greater coverage of vaccine was needed, and once there were high levels of vaccination, the New Zealand borders could gradually be opened up.
-He also predicted that when about 75 per cent of the population was vaccinated, there would be a reductions in hospitalisations and deaths but warned this may not be case in some regions with low vaccination rates.
+He also predicted that when about 75 per cent of the population was vaccinated, there would be a reductions in hospitalisations and deaths but warned this may not be the case in some regions with low vaccination rates.